Arachne/EntityLoader/docs/index.md

 }
 ```

+Persistent parameters are also supported.
+Use the @var annotation to specify the class.

 ### Routers

 Now what if we want to use different format than timestamp in URL?
 This is supported and actually it can even be specific to the route in question.
 The solution uses filter out option a proxy object: